Hunga Tonga–Hunga Haʻapai: Islands

 After the 2015 eruption, the smaller Hunga Tonga island, approximately 1.5 km to the northeast of Hunga Haʻapai, became attached to the crater via a 380 m-wide tombolo, and further sandy deposits had built up at the southern end of the crater's connection with Hunga Haʻapai.
 The caldera itself has eroded rapidly in the southeast, originally allowing an opening that flooded the crater with seawater to form a bay.
 This bay has later become separated from the open ocean by a shallow sandbar, forming a lagoon.
 Initially it was believed that the entire island would be eroded rapidly, but by 2017, scientists believed that the process could take decades.

 The islands figure in Tongan mythology as one of the few islands which were not overfished, and hence thrown down from heaven to land on earth.
 Tongans called them the islands which "jump back and forth" (i.e. suffer earthquakes).
 The first Europeans to see the islands were those with the Dutch explorers Willem Schouten and Jacob Le Maire in 1616.
 The British explorer Captain James Cook visited them several times in 1777 and learned their Tongan names.

-History
+Scientific study

+In June 2017, French explorers Cécile Sabau and Damien Grouille landed on the island from their sailing boat COLIBRI.
+Aside from taking some of the very few pictures of the island before it was decimated by the 2022 eruption, they collected a total of 16 rock samples, documented with GPS plotting and 3D pictures.
+This material was studied by scientists at NASA's Goddard Space Flight Center, led by Dr James B. Garvin.
+They studied Hunga Tonga–Hunga Haʻapai, using it as a model for volcanic shapes on Mars, and concluded that it eroded in ways that are remarkably similar to the erosion patterns seen on similar landforms on Mars.
+This suggested Mars was once flooded briefly by water, but that the water receded fairly quickly.
+They said that further study of the similarities between Hunga Tonga–Hunga Haʻapai and Martian volcanic landforms was needed.